 Grief is a house where no one can protect you.

 will grow older than the older one.

 no longer let you in

-When I think of death, and of late the idea has come with
+When I think of death, and of late, the idea has come with alarming frequency,

-I answer the heroic question 'Death, where is thy sting?" with "It is here in my heart and mind and memories."
+I answer the heroic question "Death, where is thy sting?" with "It is here in my heart and mind and memories."

 The round sky goes on minding its business.

 Your absence is inconspicuous.

 On Death By Kahlil Gibran